IcaroJam/Cursus42/push_swap/README.md

 The logic behind this is pretty much the same as [SamLynnEvans' implementation](https://github.com/SamLynnEvans/Push_swap), since I used it as a guide when trying to figure out how to translate the algorithm into code.

 I used a version of the algorithm that takes the median of the stack as a pivot.
 This means we first have to sort the whole stack to look for the number located in it's middle once it is sorted.
 In my case, a simple (and inefficient) bubblesort does the job.
 Remember when I said only the number of moves matters?
 Yup.
-Now, many versions of this project are based around linkef lists of various types.
+Now, many versions of this project are based around linked lists of various types.
 This didn't seem right to me for some reason, so my implementation makes use of arrays.

 ---
 #### The stacks